abhayPS11/my-data/_index.md

 minutes_to_complete: 120

-who_is_this_for: This Learning Path is designed for developers and system administrators who want to run custom or community-based AArch64 Linux distributions on Microsoft Azure's Arm64 virtual machines.
-You'll learn how to convert an AArch64 .iso image into a .vhd format, upload it to Azure, and use it to deploy a fully functional Linux Arm64 VM.
-This process is ideal for scenarios where prebuilt Arm images are unavailable or when testing with custom OS builds is required.
+who_is_this_for: This Learning Path helps developers and system administrators deploy custom or community AArch64 Linux distributions on Azure Arm64 VMs.
+It covers converting an iso to a vhd, uploading it to Azure, and launching a fully functional VM—ideal when official Arm images are unavailable or for testing custom OS builds.

 learning_objectives: